 From the New York Times:

 Who Are Diamond and Silk?
 A Look at 2 Pro-Trump Social Media StarsIt’s just one of those mysteries that we’ll never fully understand.
 It’s not like Facebook is some kind of vastly profitable corporate monopoly that has organization charts and keeps copies of its own internal communications.
 Try to keep this straight in your head: Facebook keeps copies of your messages, Facebook doesn’t keep copies of its own messages.

-… Do Diamond and Silk have critics?Yes, they do.
+Yes, they do.
 They have been criticized for supporting an administration deeply unpopular with African-Americans and being unrepresentative of African-American women (94 percent of female African-American voters cast ballots against Mr. Trump).